just-ary27/BugHeist/README.md

 ### Get Renowned
 Fight with other like minded bug and bounty hunters across the word to get on top of the leaderboard!

-## About BugHeist
+## About BLT-Flutter
-BugHeist is a bug-hunting & logging tool which allows you, the user or company to hunt for bugs, claim bug hounties and allow you to start bughunting spree/contest respectively.
+BLT-Flutter is a bug-hunting & logging tool which allows you, the user or company to hunt for bugs, claim bug hounties and allow you to start bughunting spree/contest respectively.
 The best part?
 All of it is opensourced!

 ## Contributing
 We welcome any contributions big or small.
 To start contributing, start with anything like opening an issue, pull request, suggesting a documentation etc.